PAX Family of Mixers

 PAX Jet Mixers create a powerful vortex flow pattern inside small-to-mid-size water storage tanks.

-The PAX PWM100 Jet Mixer uses a vortex nozzle to vigorously circulate the tank volume to eliminate thermal stratification, prevent ice formation, reduce residual loss and lower disinfection byproducts.
+PAX Jet Mixers vigorously circulate the tank volume to eliminate thermal stratification, and help to prevent ice formation, reduce residual loss and lower disinfection byproducts.

 The mixer can be installed by lowering it into the tank from the hatch and self-rights once it reaches the tank floor, even on a sloped surface.